drjoseluisheram/JLHR/content/thesis/_index.md

   layout: single-series
   sidebar:
     author: Dr. José Luis Hernández-Ramírez
-    description: "Sometimes you want a souped-up series- a bundle of related pages
+    description: "Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-      \nmeant to be read in sequence.
-This section is like a blog series, \nto talk about my Doctoral experience and, particularly focusing in share my thesis."
+    \nThis section is like a blog series to talk about my Doctoral experience and,
+    \nparticularly focusing in share my thesis."
     show_author_byline: true
     show_post_date: true
     show_sidebar_adunit: true